If you are not using social media in your SEO strategy read this now!

 While classic SEO signals like keyword optimization and link building remain important, Google Penguin and Panda updates have caused a radical change in their implementation.

 Additionally, newer signals like social media signals are also emerging as significant ones for search rankings.
+If you need help organising your social media, you should take a look at this Instagram scheduler.

 Social Media and SEO – What Google Says